kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/ref-objects.md

 ---
-title: Multi Cluster Distribution
+title: Distribute Reference Objects
 ---

-> This section requires you to know the basics about how to deploy multi-cluster application with policy and workflow.
-You can refer to [Multi-cluster Delivery](../../case-studies/multi-cluster) for container images, they're working in the same way.
+> This section requires you to know the basics about how to deploy [multi-cluster application](../../case-studies/multi-cluster) with policy and workflow.

 You can reference and distribute existing Kubernetes objects with KubeVela in the following scenarios: